 Over the weekend, I managed to beat Chex Quest for the first time.
 I certainly didn’t expect that to ever happen.
 It was back in the late ’90s when I experienced this bizarre, Chex-themed first-person shooter built on the Doom engine (Ultimate Doom, to be exact).
 Even more bizarre to my candy-infused brain was its insistence on non-violence.
 You sprinted through stages as a heroic cereal man, zapping goo monsters back to their own dimension.
 In a genre born of exploding demons and flashing cash at dancing pixelated ladies, Chex Quest really stood out.
 Nearly 25 years later, Chex Quest HD returns the original to the table with a fresh package.
-However, despite the modern upgrades, the game feels like it’s passed its shelf life.
+However, despite the modern upgrades, the game feels like it’s past its shelf life.

 Cracking open a fresh box

 Chex Quest HD is more of a remake than a remaster.
 The blocky sprites of the original are replaced with full, polygon models, and everything from the levels to the audio have been remade.
 There’s even free mouse movement, which I’m sure sounds like a strange thing to highlight for a shooter.
 But remember, kids, we played this game back when you used a keyboard to move, aim, and fire.

 The game does take a minimalist approach, however.
 Graphically the game looks fine, but even though powered by Unreal Engine 4, it won’t leave you dazzled.
 You can change the resolution (widescreen is supported, naturally) and play around with VSync and anti-aliasing, but that’s about it.
 The slider bar for look sensitivity only allows for so many choices, which might force you to choose an option between ‘too fast’ and ‘slower than slime rolling uphill’ — unless you adjust your mouse’s DPI.